 - Who will do what?
 Your children will have turns at different times of the day.

 - When will they do it?
 One child will have the first turn after they finish their homework.
 The other child will have their turn after dinner, when their friends are playing.

 - What’s needed?
 You need a timer, so each child knows when to stop.

 You could also talk about when you’ll meet again to look at how the solution is working.

 By putting time and energy into developing your child’s problem-solving skills, you send the message that you value your child’s input into important decisions and you think they’re capable of managing their own problems.
 This is good for your relationship with your child.

 6. Evaluate the outcome of your problem-solving process

-Once your child has put the plan into action, you need to check how it went and help her to go through the process again if she needs to.
+Once your child or children have put the plan into action, you need to check how it went and help them go through the process again if they need to.

-Remember that you’ll need to give the solution time to work, and note that not all solutions will work.
-Sometimes you’ll need to try more than one solution.
+Remember that your child will need to give the solution time to work and that not all solutions will work.
+Sometimes they’ll need to try more than one solution.
 Part of effective problem-solving is being able to adapt when things don’t go as well as expected.